Changissnz/selfinterest/README.md

 the will for self-interest is adamant enough of a chaser, attention is demanded to fixate on the present.
 Sentient beings have a natural tendency for order out of the artificial axioms they use to reason, and only when the order falls short of satisfying self-interest in evident and incontrovertible ways, such as famine, are there official sorts of acknowledgment.
-It is a fact that the institution of family falls very short in many ways.
+It is a fact that the institution of family falls short in some ways.
 The institution of family is the miniaturized version of a republican system; typically, the parents are the de facto representatives of family.
 It is rare for family to be independently able to produce and provide in adequacy, and it is impossible for them to produce and provide in full.
 Only a kind of prejudice emerges as a result past the physical livelihood, and the prejudice in practice almost always